A sitemap is a map of a website showing the location of all pages.

 5. Once published you’ll see all pages and categories automatically listed on the page.

-You can learn more about using the “Table of Contents” plugin here.
+Learn more about using the “Table of Contents” plugin here.

 This type of sitemap is only designed for website visitors and isn’t designed to optimize your website for search engines.
 It isn’t common to add this type of sitemap to a website nowadays.